Dev (2019 film): Plot

-On an impromptu cross-country road trip, the two fall in love, despite Meghna's insecurities.
+On an impromptu cross-country road trip, the two fall in love despite Meghna's insecurities.
 Dev reassures her that he will be there for her no matter what.
-It so happens that after Dev reaches home, his father Ramalingam (Prakash Raj) gives him control over a new business venture that he is initiating, and Dev agrees to take care of it.
-While Dev is busy with work, he intentionally avoids communicating with Meghna for a couple of days so as to surprise her.
-Meghna's insecurities creep up on her, and she is filled with rage and betrayal, and breaks up with Dev immediately.
-Dev tries to convince Meghna but she ignores him and leaves the country.
-Dev is shaken by Meghna's actions and meets with an accident, which leaves him critically injured.
+After Dev reaches home, his father, Ramalingam, gives him control over a new business venture that he is initiating, and Dev agrees to take care of it.
+While Dev is busy with work, he intentionally avoids communicating with Meghna for a few days to surprise her.
+Meghna's insecurities creep up on her, and she becomes filled with rage and betrayal.
+Meghna breaks up with Dev immediately.
+Dev tries to convince Meghna, but she ignores him and leaves the country.
+Her actions shake Dev, and he meets with an accident, which leaves him critically injured.

 He recovers from his injuries and, with his father's advice and motivation, tries to come out of his heartbreak.
-He eventually trains for the Everest summit trekking, which was his lifetime goal.
-While on the trek, an avalanche hits the basecamp he is headed for.
+He eventually trains for the Everest summit trekking, a lifetime goal.
+While on the trek, an avalanche hits the base camp he is heading for.
 The authorities are unable to find Dev or his location, and he is feared dead.
-Meghna watches this on the news and realizes that she is still in love with him and tries to reach him.
-Meanwhile, Dev escapes the avalanche unscathed and continues his climb towards the summit in dangerous conditions.
+Meghna watches this on the news.
+She realises she is still in love with Dev and tries to reach him.
+At the same time, Dev escapes the avalanche unscathed and continues his climb towards the summit in dangerous conditions.
 He reaches the summit and becomes unconscious due to exhaustion, but the Indian authorities rescue him on time.
-When Dev wakes up, he finds that it was Meghna who reached him on time with the authorities.
-They reconcile, and it is shown that they now have twin babies whom they are taking on their newest adventures.
-By this movie the authors try to spread the humanity among the peoples regarding the others.
+When Dev wakes up, he finds that Meghna reached him on time with the authorities, and they reconcile.
+They now have twin babies, whom they take on their newest adventures.